Jabra Elite Active 65t Wireless Sports Earbuds

 SOUL Electronics X-TRA Performance Wireless Headphones are one of the few to acknowledge that people actually run both before the sun rises and after it sets.
 As such they include LED safety lights that help protect you from the scourge of half asleep or distracted drivers.
 Beyond that much-appreciated feature, these X-TRA Performance headphones are also an audio force to be reckoned that provide typical over ear clarity and focus, along with an outstanding 24 hours of operation from a full charge.

 The LED lights we mentioned early come on automatically when internal sensors detect the gathering gloom and there are two different modes (still and flashing) associated with those lights.
 Inside there are also HD drivers and circuitry designed to provide firm, clear bass lines along with crisp highs.
 If you’re in a hurry you can plug your X-TRA headphones in for 15 minutes and enjoy an impressive 2 1/2 hours of playtime.
-Find more great products like this by checking out our guide to the best Gore Tex running shoes.
+Find more great products like this by checking out our guide to the best swimming earphones.

 Built in LED lights provide an added measure of safety in the dark